jensen/webpack-notes/README.md

 npm i -S html-webpack-plugin
 ```

 We have a template html file that we put a react mount point.
-We also want webpack to `inject` the outputs automatically.
+Webpack will `inject` the outputs automatically into the file.

 ```javascript
 const HtmlWebpackPlugin = require('html-webpack-plugin');